kubernetes/kubernetes/docs/devel/api_changes.md

 - Development level
   - Object Versioning: no convention
-  - Availability: not commited to main kubernetes repo, and thus not available in offical releases
+  - Availability: not committed to main kubernetes repo, and thus not available in official releases
   - Audience: other developers closely collaborating on a feature or proof-of-concept
   - Upgradeability, Reliability, Completeness, and Support: no requirements or guarantees
 - Alpha level